Orluca/TOP-RockPaperScissors/README.md

 # TOP-RockPaperScissors

- "Rock, Paper, Scissors" project from "The Odin Project"
+The "Rock, Paper, Scissors" project from "The Odin Project".